moorthy-g/kdialog/README.md

 #### wrapperClass (string)
+`Default: "kdefault"`
-Adds a class to the wrapper of the dialog
+Adds a class to the wrapper of the dialog.
+> note: Its must to change the default value to create your own customized dialog

 #### position [("auto"|integer|null), ("auto"|integer|null)]